On the degree of Fano threefolds with canonical Gorenstein singularities: Introduction

 In this paper we study Fano threefolds with canonical Gorenstein singularities.
 Such varieties appears naturally in the minimal model theory that explains the following result due to Alexeev: \begin{theorem}[\cite{A}] Let $Y$ be a $\QQ$-Fano threefold with $\QQ$-factorial terminal singularities and Picard number $1$.
 If the anti-canonical model $\Phi_{|-K_Y|}(Y)$ is three-dimensional, then $Y$ is birationally equivalent to a Fano threefold $V$ with canonical Gorenstein singularities and base point free linear system $|-K_V|$. \end{theorem} G. Fano \cite{Fano}, \cite{Fano1} studied algebraic threefolds $V\subset\PP^n$ whose general linear sections $V\cap \PP^{n-2}$ are canonical curves.
 Under some additional assumptions, these varieties also are Fano threefolds with canonical Gorenstein singularities (see \cite{CM}).

 By the main result of \cite{Bor} the degree of Fano threefolds with canonical Gorenstein singularities is bounded.
-An explicit bound $-K^3\le 184$ was obtained by Cheltcov \cite{Ch}.
+An explicit bound $-K^3\le 184$ was obtained by Cheltsov \cite{Ch}.
 However it is very far from being sharp:

 \begin{conjecture}[Fano, Iskovskikh] Let $V$ be a Fano threefold with canonical Gorenstein singularities.
 Then $-K_V^3\le 72$. \end{conjecture}

 A sharp bound of the degree was known under additional restrictions to singularities: